chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.8.3 =
+* Added a Hungarian translation.
+* Fixed a bunch of "deprecated function" notices that showed up due to wpdb::escape() becoming deprecated in WP 3.6.
+* Fixed a vulnerability that would allow users with the ability to bulk-edit links to execute arbitrary PHP code by using a specially crafted regex as the search string.
+* Updated German translation.
+* Replaced the old Dutch translation with a new and more complete translation by Robin Roelofsen.

 = 1.8.2 =
 * Removed one of the translator credits links because Google flagged it as "suspicious".